A 5 minute juice with PT and Model Chloe Thomas

 I also am trying to really listen to my body when it comes to food and exercise –so no rules.
 I am reading the 3rd edition of the book ‘Intuitive Eating’ which has really helped me on this.

 You were then signed to another modeling agency?
-How did that experience initially differ to other modeling agencies?
+How did that experience initially differ to other modelling agencies?

 I was actually signed to Sapphires Model Management after I left D1, they were really supportive of my weight gain.
 They also supported me doing my PT course.
 I left in April 2017 as they were a boutique agency so I wasn’t getting much work.